Which animal has cube-shaped poo? This one!

 What happened on the flat surface?
 What happened on the rounded surface?
 Did one type of poo roll off the rounded surface more easily?

 Wombats use poo to send important messages to other wombats.
-Scientists think that poo that remains in place might make a more effective wombat phone!
+Scientists think that poo that remains in place might make a more effective wombat messaging system.

 What have you learned about wombats?